rpmuller/ePubs/WP1.md

 speculations of Thales, Anaximander, and Anaximenes are to be regarded as scientific hypotheses, and seldom show any undue intrusion of anthropomorphic desires and moral ideas.
-The questions they asked were good questions, and their vigour inspired subsequent investigators.
+The questions they asked were good questions, and their vigor inspired subsequent investigators.

 The next stage in Greek philosophy, which is associated with the Greek cities in southern Italy, is more religious, and, in particular, more